ipuppet/CAIO/README.md

 # CAIO

 > Clipboard all in one.
-> A Clipboard tool based on JSBox.
+> An iOS clipboard tool based on JSBox.

 [See My Blog](https://blog.ultagic.com/#/detail/42/)